 Directory information includes name, term, home and electronic address, campus address and mailbox number, telephone and voice mailbox number, date and place of birth, photograph, major field of study, participation in officially-recognized activities and sports, weight and height of members of athletic teams, dates of attendance, program of enrollment, anticipated date of graduation, degrees and awards received, the most recent previous educational agency or institution attended and other similar information.
 Some or all of this information may be published in directories such as a student directory, an electronic student directory, a sports program or other campus publications.

+School officials who need access to student records to fulfill the official duties of their position may access appropriate student records without student consent.
 With regard to external inquiries, the Office of the Registrar will verify directory information, unless advised to the contrary by the student as indicated above.
 "Verify" means to affirm or deny the correctness of the information.
 The College will not provide corrections for inaccurate information.
 All non-directory information, which is considered confidential, will not be released to outside inquiries without the express consent of the student.
 However, the College will verify financial awards and release data for government agencies.

 Students have the right to review their educational records.
 A student may waive this right in special cases of confidential letters of recommendation relative to admission to any educational agency or institution, application for employment, receipt of financial aid form, or receipt of any services or benefits from such an agency or institution.
 A copy of this law is available here: Family Educational Rights and Privacy Act.
 If you have any questions, please contact the Registrar's Office at 617-735-9960.